AwesomeQuest/SimpleBLE.jl/README.md

         - Descriptors can be read and written to

 # Usage example
 The bellow example is actual code that I used for a project.
+See the docs (above) for more examples.
 ```julia
 # You generally need to know the UUIDs of things in advance
 # since they don't have names, but you can query a peripheral